Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Start using GitHub issues to keep this to-do
 - [ ] Creation of \`customizer.py\`file as an alternative endpoint for customizer.sh.
 We can use it to give to it a graphical interface (GUI)
-- [ ] automatically solve customizer self dependències, like jupyer with Julia.
+- [ ] automatically solve customizer self dependencies, like jupyer with Julia.